digitaltechnologyandcultures/DICE_Instructor_Handbook/preparing_courses.md

 **Please Note**: The Course Prep process should happen **1-2 weeks before the quarter starts**.
 If there are issues completing any of the preparation steps, please contact the DICE Program Director.

-## Step One: Copy the Course (ONLY FOR INSTRUCTORS WHO HAVE DEVELOPED THE ORIGINAL CONTENT)
+## Step One: Copy the Course
+**(ONLY FOR INSTRUCTORS WHO HAVE DEVELOPED THE ORIGINAL CONTENT)** The program director will populate your course in all other cases.
 To copy the master course into your course, complete the following steps:

 First, Go to the Settings page in the course